Towards early dark energy and $n_s$=1 with Planck, ACT and SPT: Model, Data and Methodology

 We perform MCMC sampling with \texttt{Cobaya} \cite{Torrado:2020dgo}.
-The models are calculated using the modified \texttt{CLASS} \cite{Blas:2011rf} \footnote{The codes are available at \href{https://github.com/PoulinV/AxiCLASS}{https://github.com/PoulinV/AxiCLASS} for axion-like EDE and \href{https://github.com/genye00/class\_multiscf}{https://github.com/genye00/class\_multiscf} for AdS-EDE.} , where we improved the accuracy for the calculation of the lensing effect since it has non-negligible effects on the small-scale CMB power spectrum.
+The models are calculated using the modified \texttt{CLASS} \cite{Blas:2011rf} \footnote{The codes are available at \url{https://github.com/PoulinV/AxiCLASS} for axion-like EDE and \url{https://github.com/genye00/class\_multiscf} for AdS-EDE.} , where we improved the accuracy for the calculation of the lensing effect since it has non-negligible effects on the small-scale CMB power spectrum.
 The Gelman-Rubin criterion for all chains is converged to $R-1<0.1$.